XMYSTERlOUSX/mega-link-downloader-bot/README.md

 <br>

 - Choose Europe as server location when deploying.
-(Beacuse downloadings will be fast!).
+(Beacuse downloadings will be a little fast!).
 - Examples of needed bot variables are mentioned below in this readme!

+ <b>Note</b> :- It's best if you deploy on a vps because with heroku downloadings can be slow! 😕

 <br>